Beach Cleanup – Individuals

 They a great catalyst for change!
 Join our Community Beach Cleanup Events or organise your own cleanup.

 A beach cleanup doesn’t need to take a huge chunk of your day and it doesn’t need to be organised event either.
 Every piece of rubbish removed makes a difference, even 5 minutes spent collecting littered rubbish on the beach or in the streets on your way to work or school can make a difference.

 PFS/DB Green Community Beach Cleanups

 The Plastic Free Seas community beach cleanup program in Discovery Bay on Lantau Island enables individuals, families and school students the ability to make a positive difference to the beaches and sea.

 Whether you want to participate because it is a fun, social and meaningful way to spend time with family and friends or you want a bit of purposeful exercise, or for students to help fulfil extracurricular requirements, we welcome your help and support.

 PFS supplies washable and reusable cotton gloves (you are also welcome to bring your own), trash bags (for landfill and for recycling) and first aid.

-nb.
-Future dates may change – please recheck the PFS facebook page or website prior to the event.
+Note: Future dates may change – please recheck the website prior to the event.

 We ask that you wear appropriate clothing for the weather and closed-toe shoes that protect your feet (there are hazards – particularly broken glass) and bring a full reusable water bottle.

 If a school or community group would like to participate in one of the scheduled beach cleanups please contact us.

 If your company would like to participate in a beach cleanup, please follow the link to learn more about the corporate programme.